DatNgo1995/pickuptask/README.md

 # pickuptask

-This is a solution to the problem named "Pick up task": https://github.com/woltapp/summer2019 Run by clone and execute following command: npm install node server.js pickup_times.csv
+This is a solution to the problem named "Pick up task": https://github.com/woltapp/summer2019 Run by clone and execute following commands: npm install node server.js pickup_times.csv
 (or put another csv file with the same structure and change the argument accordingly)